Current as of February 2019

 CalConnect Conferences (originally called "Roundtables") are member events.
 Members may send as many representatives as they wish, although there may be a maximum number of attendees established by the venue.
 Registration for the Conference is first-come, first-served.

-Attendance at CalConnect Conferences is generally limited to CalConnect member representatives; however, a prospective member may send one or more Observers to a single Conference to determine whether or not it wishes to join.
+Although attendance at CalConnect Conferences is generally limited to CalConnect member representatives, a prospective member may send one or more Observers to a single Conference to determine whether or not it wishes to join.
 Observers pay the same registration fee as regular participants and may participate in all Conference activities, but may not vote.

-Registration in advance is required for all individuals participating in Consortium Roundtables.
-The fee covers all costs associated with the venue and providing Consortium support.
-In addition the fee covers breakfast, lunch and morning and afternoon breaks (no afternoon break on the last day), plus the social event the second evening of the Roundtable.
+Registration in advance is required for all individuals participating in CalConnect Conferences.
+The fee covers all costs associated with the venue, catering, and the group dinner.